 Disclosure: Some of the links on this page are affiliate links, therefore I may be compensated if you purchase when clicking through my links.
 This helps keep the website running.

-If you’re not super-into renaissance fairs, odds are that you’re probably just looking for a good costume that’ll let you get fully into the spirit of things, but that won’t break the budget.
+If you’re just looking for a good costume that’ll let you get fully into the spirit of things, but that won’t break the budget.
 That’s what this article is about.
 I didn’t used to think such a thing existed, but it does.

 So, now you can benefit from my research on where to buy affordable Renaissance Fair costumes for the whole family: